 Figure 2.
 Pain-Track with hypotheses about the temporal evolution of pain intensity in piglets castrated without pain relief, and resulting cumulative time in pain, of each intensity (Cumulative Pain).
 Estimates of intensity and duration are based on a comprehensive review of evidence (not shown here) on indicators of pain (behavior, physiology, neurology, pharmacology, immunology, evolutionary reasoning) at each temporal stage.
 Cumulative pain estimates discount eight hours per day from sleeping.

-Video demonstrating how the Pain-Track Custom GPT operates at the time of this writing, using the welfare impact of air asphyxia in fish (trout) as an example.
+Video demonstrating how the Hedonic-Track Custom GPT (former 'Pain-Track Custom GPT') operates at the time of this writing, using the welfare impact of air asphyxia in fish (trout) as an example.

 From the moment the tool has started to perform satisfactorily, our priority has been to make it available to the research and advocacy community, even if they are not yet perfect.
 We found it particularly useful for didactic purposes, incorporating it into our workshops as a way to engage participants in the understanding and use of the Welfare Footprint method.
 Participants are motivated by being able to immediately describe and quantify sources of suffering in their target species or even for their personal pain experiences.

 While the results of the tool should only be interpreted as a starting point of analysis, which still requires human revision, estimates of Cumulative Pain produced so far are promising.
-For example, except for Annoying pain, estimates of Cumulative Pain due to surgical castration in male piglets produced by the the Custom Pain-Track GPT tool fall within the credibility interval of estimates developed by researchers, as shown below:
+For example, except for Annoying pain, estimates of Cumulative Pain due to surgical castration in male piglets produced by the Hedonic-Track Custom GPT tool fall within the credibility interval of estimates developed by researchers, as shown below:

 Still, LLMs are not deterministic, so estimates vary across queries.
 In the example above, 3 out of 10 individual estimates of Excruciating pain, and 5 (out of 10) individual estimates of Disabling pain did not overlap with those produced by the researchers, despite being in the same ‘ballpark’.
 Therefore, if the outputs of this GPT tool are aimed at informing decision-making, we advise using the average of about 10 queries, in the same way that human-based estimates are typically the consensus of various researchers.